Yefym707/Game/README.md

 while fog draws a pulsating noise based overlay.
 Scenarios or configuration options can enable or disable weather and adjust its default intensity.

+## Post FX & Performance

+The rendering pipeline can apply a small stack of post effects directly on ``pygame`` surfaces.
+Available options include a vignette, simple desaturation, an RGB color matrix and a lightweight bloom achieved through downsampling and a box blur.
+Individual effects and their intensities can be toggled in the settings menu and persist via ``config.json``.
+A configurable FPS cap limits the main loop and an optional overlay displays frame time, draw calls and the time spent on post-processing.

 ## Telemetry & Crash Reports (Opt-in)

 The game can optionally send anonymous telemetry events and crash reports to a